amgoncalves/sassy-twitter/README.md

 ### Sinatra Setup

-Download this repo.
+Download the [repo](https://github.com/amgoncalves/sassy-twitter).
 Use [Bundler](http://bundler.io/) to install the required project Gems by running the following command from the project's root directory:

 ```$ bundle install```